Professional Cloud DevOps Engineer

 argument in your build config file, which will instruct Docker to build using that image as a cache source.

 To increase the speed of your build, you can reuse the results from a previous build.
-You can do this by copying the results from a previous build to a Google Cloud Storage bucket, making calculations from those results, and then copying the new results back to the bucket.
-Use this method when your build takes a long time, and produces a small number of files that do not take long to copy to and from Google Cloud Storage.
+You can do this by copying the results of a previous build to a Google Cloud Storage bucket, using the results to compute, and copying the new results back to the bucket.
+Use this method when your builds take a long time and produce a small number of files that doesn't take long to copy to and from Google Cloud Storage.

 --cache-from

-, Google Cloud Storage caching can be used for any builder supported by Cloud Build.
+that is only for Docker builds, caching with Google Cloud Storage can be used for any builder supported by Cloud Build.

 For experimental activities, use a separate organization as a sandbox environment.
-Using a separate organization allows you to work without being constrained by the policies, configurations, and automation that you use in your production organization.
+Using a separate organization lets you work without being constrained by the policies, configurations, and automation that you use in your production organization.

-Do not use a staging organization for testing.
-A staging environment must use similar IAM policies and organization policies as your production organization.
-Therefore, a staging environment might have the same limitations as your production environment.
-At the same time, loosening policies to allow for testing would defeat the purpose of the staging organization.
+Don't use the staging organization for testing.
+The staging environment should have IAM policies and organization policies that are similar to your production organization.
+Consequently, the staging environment might have the same restrictions that are applied to your production environment.
+At the same time, if you relax policies to allow for testing, the purpose of the staging organization is defeated.

 The